 Now we’ve addressed the main considerations, the next question is whether the cost changes based on location.
 For example, will iPhone app development cost vary within the US and moving abroad?
 Well, our reply to this would be that your main focus should always be on quality and experience.
 Often, we choose the most expensive company just because ‘they’ll offer the best final product in the fastest time’; this isn’t necessarily true.

 If you prioritize experience, you know they’ll be able to handle any problems that arise during the course of the project.
-Even if they’re one of the cheapest services around, they can still provide a high-quality service if they have the right expertise.
+Even if they’re one of the cheapest app development companies around, they can still provide a high-quality service if they have the right expertise.
+But, to be honest, it’s hard to find this kind of company.
 Nowadays, there are numerous factors that impact pricing aside from just quality.
 For example, location can be pivotal and we have some facts for you below;

 - US/Canada – Around $50 to $250 per hour